htruong/hackable-consumer-hardware/README.md

-# Amazing hackable consumer electronic products
+# Two decades of hackable consumer electronic products

-Here is my personal list of amazing consumer electronic devices in the last two decades that are ubiquitous, have significant hacking values, cheap.
+Here is my list of amazing consumer electronic devices in the last two decades that are ubiquitous, have significant hacking values, cheap.
 Many of them are an accident and unintended by the manufacturers.

 The world runs on software.
 The advent of custom firmwares and hacks have pushed the capabilities and use cases of those devices to far beyond their intended original use, extending their life way beyond their official support lifetime.
 Normally, hacks and custom firmwares mean the hardware does the same function better and more customizable, but sometimes they completely change the course of the devices.
 For example, NVIDIA GPUs started out being graphics accelerators for gaming, but thanks to CUDA -- initially a hack -- they turned to a catalyst in scientific research, the AI/ML revolution, and the cryptocurrency revolution.